-The “Bateria” is the name given to the drumming section of a samba school.
+The “Bateria” (battery) is the name given to the drumming section of a samba school.

-The Samba Bateria is made up of a range of percussion instruments.
+A samba school’s bateria is made up of a range of percussion based instruments.

 The core instruments are:

 - Surdo – (three differently pitched drums to provide foundation and bass to the samba)

 - Caixa – (similar to and an evolution of the snare drum for samba)

 - Repique – (a high pitched drum calling drum)